 Dr. Wang received a NIH Exploratory/Developmental Research Grant Award (R21)

-Dr. Gary Wang research on the role of gut bacterial tryptophanase in anxiety disorders
+Dr. Wang’s research on the role of gut bacterial tryptophanase in anxiety disorders:

 Anxiety disorders are the one of the most common neuropsychiatric conditions worldwide.
 In recent years, there is increasing evidence that our gut bacteria may play an important role in regulating anxiety behaviors.
 However, how our gut bacteria produce these behavioral effects is not clear.
 Scientists now know that normal development of many aspects of brain function including mood and anxiety depends on the presence of normal gut bacteria.
 Several laboratories have shown that mice that are born germ-free are “less anxious” compared to conventional mice.
 In addition, germ-free mice that are colonized with gut bacteria from conventional mice showed an increase in anxiety behavior compared to germ-free mice that remain germ-free.
 Therefore, while our current understanding indicates a link between gut bacteria and anxiety, we still don’t understand how gut bacteria influence behavior and which bacteria are important.